Edgar-Donk/tkinter.ttk.style/docs/01basics.rst

 Buttons in tkinter and ttk
 --------------------------

+.. warning:: Image Quality

+    Some IDEs will not show the images created in tkinter / ttk at the same resolution or quality if you are using an ultra high definition monitor.
+    Standard monitors should be the same no matter which IDE is used.
+If there is a difference run the Python script from the command line, Idle or use PyScripter.

-Using buttons compare the two diferent types of widgets, use the script 01two_buttons.py - found in the examples directory.
+Using buttons compare the two different types of widgets, use the script 01two_buttons.py - found in the examples directory.
 You should see 4 buttons, the upper two buttons are standard tkinter, whilst the lower two are ttk buttons.